 With one of the more admirable job placement rates, an unemployment rate of 1.7% and an underemployment rate of 22.6%, General Education is considered a safe choice for career and job stability.
 The starting median for this profession is $36,000, while mid-career median pay reaches $47,000.

 20. Civil Engineering majors face an unemployment rate of 1.5%.

 When it comes to college job placement rankings, engineering is one of the fields to be in.
 That also applies to civil engineering.
 Those graduating with this degree can expect to find work with ease, and they are unlikely to face underemployment (rate of 19.2%).
 Working in this field pays well; the starting median pay is at $60,000, while the mid-career median sits at $90,000.

 Best Undergraduate Business Schools Job Placement Numbers

-21. 86.5% of the students of The University of Michigan Ross received a job offer right after graduation.
+21. 86.5% of US students of The University of Michigan Ross received a job offer right after graduation.

-Almost 87% of those who’ve earned a BBA from Michigan Ross were able to secure full-time employment last year.
-Also, 93.1% of them got hired three months after graduation, as the same job placement after college statistics show that 75% of them accepted jobs on the West Coast, East Coast, or Chicago right after graduation.
+86.5% of US citizens who’ve earned a BBA from Michigan Ross were offered full-time employment last year.
+Also, the job placement after college statistics show that 75% of them accepted jobs on the West Coast, East Coast, or Chicago right after graduation.

 This New York-based private school can be proud of the fact that 97% of its graduates secured full-time employment or joined the military, or entered graduate school after obtaining a degree.
 Their average starting salary is $64,384; the real money comes in after grad school, as you’ll find out in the next section of this text.

 23. The University of Pennsylvania-Wharton has a job placement rate of 96.8%.

-Penn State Engineering job placement rate (and the average starting salary for Penn State engineers) is one of the things this university is famous for.
-However, its business department at Wharton shows even more impressive numbers; 93.5% of undergraduate degree holders find full-time employment, with a median annual base salary of $150,000.
+The Penn State Engineering job placement rate (and the average starting salary for Penn State engineers) is one of the things this university is famous for.
+However, its business department at Wharton shows even more impressive numbers; 96.8% of undergraduate degree holders find full-time employment, with a median annual base salary of $155,000.